pbadler/forecasting-course-short/assignments/simulating_uncertainty_assignment.md

 The purpose of this assignment is to practice quantifying uncertainty using a Monte Carlo simulation approach.

 We will work once again with the Yellowstone bison data.
-You will fit a fairly simple model, then use the code for the Monte Carlo simulation approaches I presented in [lecture](./../lecture/prediction_intevals_via_MC) to generate forecasts and quantify various sources of uncertainty.
+You will fit a fairly simple model, then use the code for the Monte Carlo simulation approaches I presented in [lecture](./../lecture/prediction_intervals_via_MC) to generate forecasts and quantify various sources of uncertainty.

 ### Preliminary steps

 1. Prepare the data the same way you did for the [model selection assignment](model_selection_assignment).
-This should include all the code up to the line:
+This should include all the code up to and including the line:
 ```R
 # merge with bison
 bison_wide = left_join(bison,precip_wide,by=c("year" = "clim_year"))